simonesilvestroni/m2m-website/_posts/2023-03-13-releasing-an-album-as-an-independent-artist-pt1.md

   - name: Mastodon
     url: https://indieweb.social/@m2m/110016368797042587
 ---
-{: .warning }
-Part 1 is about what the album meant to me and a few considerations about what a successful release is and isn't.<br><br>[Part 2 →](/blog/releasing-an-album-as-an-independent-artist-pt2/) is about the type of release campaign, how we approached the concept of social media marketing, why it failed and what changed in the aftermath.

-Here’s the opening single, _Skinny Kid_:

-{% include pattern-bandcamp.html size='bc-single' iframecode='<iframe style="border: 0; width: 100%; height: 42px;" src="https://bandcamp.com/EmbeddedPlayer/album=4002304498/size=small/bgcol=ffffff/linkcol=333333/track=3005791226/transparent=true/"><a href="https://minutestomidnight.bandcamp.com/album/after-1989-a-trip-to-freedom">After 1989: A Trip To Freedom by Minutes to Midnight</a></iframe>' %}
+{% include pattern-bandcamp.html size='bc-single' iframecode='<iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/album=4002304498/size=large/bgcol=333333/linkcol=4ec5ec/tracklist=false/artwork=small/track=3005791226/transparent=true/" seamless><a href="https://minutestomidnight.bandcamp.com/album/after-1989-a-trip-to-freedom">After 1989: A Trip To Freedom by Minutes to Midnight</a></iframe>' %}

-## What releasing a concept album meant to me

 [*After 1989: A Trip to Freedom*](/work/music/after-1989/) was a project that I considered a personal cornerstone well before its release in November 2019.
 Intimate, connected to my family history and yet charged with universal themes, difficult to reminisce about and ripe with conflicting feelings.